axeltidemann/self_dot/README.md

 was necessary in order to compile against the correct version - otherwise the wrong dylib would be used, and you would get a segmentation fault upon trying to import cv.
-Now, why there isn't a libpython2.7.dylib in ~/.local/lib is a bit beyond me (and maybe I'm missing something important here).
-However, in this particular case, the VIRTUALENVWRAPPER_PYTHON was the same as the system wide python, so this worked.
+In this particular case, the VIRTUALENVWRAPPER_PYTHON was the same as the system wide python, so this worked.

 In order to use the new shared libraries, you must specify where they are.
-NB: REVISE TO SEE IF THIS REALLY IS NECESSARY.
-Try it without setting DYLD_LIBRARY_PATH first.
+This is not needed in 10.7, check to see if it is needed in 10.8
+- it could be that this is taken care of automatically when you put everything in $VIRTUAL_ENV.
+Not setting this could be why ØMQ installed itself automatically when I pip install pyzmq, because it could not find what I had just installed.
+Weird.

 > export DYLD_LIBRARY_PATH=$VIRTUAL_ENV/lib